 Stocks choppy with Michaels, Las Vegas Sands in focus

-Las Vegas Sands agrees to sell Las Vegas properties for $6.25B
+Las Vegas Sands agrees to sell Neveda properties for $6.25B

 U.S. stocks opened mixed as investors digested a basket of deals and rising bond yields.